OmniMotion-X: Versatile Multimodal Whole-Body Motion Generation: Experiments

 We evaluate \OurMethod~on four tasks: Text-to-Motion (T2M), Global Spatiotemporal Controllable Generation (GSTC), Music-to-Dance (M2D), and Speech-to-Gesture (S2G).
 For T2M and GSTC evaluations, test sets are uniformly sampled across all datasets~($10$ samples from each).
 The M2D benchmark integrates test sequences from AIST++~\cite{aistpp}, FineDance~\cite{finedance}, and PhantomDance~\cite{li2022danceformer}, with S2G evaluation conducted on BEAT2~\cite{liu2023emage}.

 \textbf{T2M.} Tab.~\ref{tab:T2M} shows that previous methods, constrained by small-scale datasets, struggle to generalize in generating diverse and complex motions.
 In contrast, \OurMethod~demonstrates a significant advantage, outperforming not only baseline methods trained on small datasets (MDM~\cite{mdm}, MLD~\cite{mld}, MoMask~\cite{momask}, MotionCraft~\cite{bian2024motioncraft}) but also MoMask* and MotionCraft*, which are trained on our \TrainingData.
 Compared to MoMask* and MotionCraft*, \OurMethod~uses stronger text encoder (T5-XXL~\cite{t5}), which models complex texts more effectively than CLIP~\cite{clip}.
 In addition, it adopts a unified multimodal framework with reference motion during training, enabling the model to learn more detailed whole-body motion representations, leading to better generation quality and generalization.
+We observed a significant performance enhancement when conditioning on the preceding ground-truth motion at test time, which validates the reference motion's role as a novel signal for preserving consistency in content, style, and temporal dynamics.

 \textbf{GSTC.} We adopt the cross-joint setup from OmniControl~\cite{omnicontrol}, simulating spatially dense control by controlling all joints.
 As shown in Tab.~\ref{tab:gstc}, due to the small dataset size, OmniControl~\cite{omnicontrol} struggles to generalize in GSTC task.
 In contrast, our method demonstrates clear advantages, effectively following spatially dense control signals.